Package 'saros'

 Description

 Taking an object from makeme(), this function estimates the height of a figure for a horizontal bar chart.
+Works with both ggplot2 and mschart objects.

 Usage